nsacyber/HIRS/README.md

   * Validates signatures on TCG Platform Certificates

 ## Installation Instructions
+NOTEL The HIRS ACA, tcg_rim_tool, and tcg_eventLog_tool require Java 17 jre be installed before attempting to install these packages.
 For detailed instructions, see [Installation notes](https://github.com/nsacyber/HIRS/wiki/installation_notes).

 Packages used for installation can be found on the [release page](https://github.com/nsacyber/HIRS/releases).